sladkovm/strava-oauth/README.md

 ```

 ## Friendly warning
-This server is built on [python-responder](https://github.com/kennethreitz/responder), which is an awesome Python API Framework for Humans(TM), but is in active development phase ... that is why I use *--skip-lock* for example.
+This server is built on [python-responder](https://github.com/kennethreitz/responder), which is an awesome Python API Framework for Humans(TM), but is in active development phase ... that is why I use *--pre* and *--skip-lock* for example.